Skip to main content

 Instead, the 3 Standard Stoppages is still being read as an instance wherein Marcel Duchamp stepped away from empiricism, particularly as it was being applied to painting.
 The ongoing engagement between the artist and the medium was being challenged with the advent of relatively inexpensive and easily accessible photography equipment.
 This was also happening at a time when industrial processes spurred by modern advances in technology and engineering were altering the way in which painters engage the paint itself.
 Mediums, colors and packaging for paint was becoming standardized and commercially available to casual painters in the middle class for the first time.
 Along with the social and economic changes to the social structure that France had been undergoing since the revolution's beginning back in 1789, this meant that the academy system, the Beaux-Arts and all of the salons that were the standard bearers for what constituted definable or rigorous work of artistic merit were also evolving under duress as they to adapted to the concepts of modernity in the west.
 This is when the French moved to Canada.

-"You're as indecipherable as a another world hiding under a rug.
+"You're as indecipherable as a another world hiding under this rug.
 Maybe something's squished you up inside, but in a good way?
 It's like you're transparent!
 But that invisible isn't nothing, it's more like a mirror.
 It's invisible you can see."

 "No, it's just my arms.
 They feel awkward still."